 Raymond Skiles is a dumb guy.
 We both are.
-He did as poorly in school as I did, and we both decided to educate ourselves, after our school years, to try to catch up to those who were more engaged in school.
+He did as poorly in school as I did, and we both decided to educate ourselves, after our school years, to try to catch up to those who were more engaged in their studies.
 Being a dumb guy was more state of mind than an absolute characteristic for us, and we spent the rest of our adult lives trying to escape the label.
 We shared so many of these characteristics at one point in our lives that some might call us similar.
 We both fell prey to some crazy, wacky conspiratorial beliefs in our youth, but at some point in our respective timelines, we diverged.

 The differences that emerged between the two of us can be explained in one simple scenario.
 If a used car salesman approached us, on separate occasions, with his persuasive sales techniques, we would both enter into the transaction believing that we were smarter, more savvy, and better than a used car salesman.
 I don’t know if there was an incident, or an accumulation of moments that led to my epiphany, but at some point, I realized that I wasn’t half as bright as I thought I was.
-That former dumb guy-turned-erudite-turned-dumb guy again, realized that while I might know more than the average person about James Joyce, Fyodor Dostoevsky, and U.S. Presidents, that knowledge doesn’t do me any good the moment a guy in polyester leaps out of his balloons saying, “What do I have to do to get you into a car today?”
+This former dumb guy-turned-erudite-turned-dumb guy again, realized that while I might now know more than the average person knows about James Joyce, Fyodor Dostoevsky, and U.S. Presidents, that knowledge doesn’t do me any good the moment a guy in polyester leaps out of his balloons saying, “What do I have to do to get you into a car today?”
 I developed a technique that works best for me.
 I run away.

 Raymond Skiles, on the other hand, knows a thing or two about the techniques used car salesmen employ on unsuspecting customers.
 By reading websites that warn potential clients about the tactics used car salesmen use, Raymond believes he knows them, and that he can use that knowledge to defeat them at their game.
 “You just have to know who they are,” is something he says.
 “Once you know what he eats for breakfast, who he calls his family, and if he’s stepping out on his wife, you got him where he lives.”

-In this battle between unconventional thinking and following traditional or conventional thoughts patterns, unconventional thinking is far more seductive.
-The purveyors of unconventional information seduce us with different knowledge, with the idea that it might lead to more knowledge.
+In this battle between unconventional thinking and following traditional or conventional norms, unconventional thinking is far more seductive.
+The purveyors of unconventional information seduce us with different knowledge, with the promise that it could lead to more knowledge.
 When we hear conventional knowledge, we’re more apt to consider the source and frame it accordingly, and then fact check the source.
-When we hear unconventional ideas, however, we have an instinctive, almost emotional attachment to them.
+When we hear unconventional ideas, however, we have an instinctive, emotional attachment to them.
 Some part of us wants these ideas to be so true that we put our skepticism aside to embrace them, another part of us believes that unconventional knowledge is the result of skepticism and therefore thoroughly vetted.
 Some psychologists state that we must make a concerted effort to avoid falling prey to their allure.
 Those who fall prey to the desire to have more knowledge should heed the warning that quantity does not always equal quality in this regard.
 There are only so many facts on a given issue, and they’re comparatively boring.
 Alternative, unconventional avenues are so intriguing and sexy that they can make us feel intelligent for coming up with them before any of our peers do.
-In some cases, we should consider those arguments, but in my experience most alternative theories provide nothing more than provocative distractions and obfuscations from the central argument.
+In some cases we should consider those arguments, but in my experience most alternative theories provide nothing more than provocative distractions and obfuscations from the central argument.

 Another break between Raymond’s way of thinking and mine occurred when I realized how often alternative theories based on unconventional information are wrong.
 Conventional information, reported by conventional outlets, is not always true either of course, but I would suggest their batting average is far superior to the alternative outlets.
 The battle between the two results in some unconventional thinkers putting so much stock in the unconventional thoughts that they end up considering the rest of us naïve for believing everything we’re told.

 In our discussions on a wide variety of topics, Raymond and I found many differences between how we arrive at a conclusion.
 We both seek primary source information, corroborating evidence, and perhaps some opinion pieces to bolster our conclusions.
 At some point, however, I am “easily satisfied” with my findings, whereas Raymond digs deeper.
-Raymond knows when the subject of a piece is a piece of crud, and Raymond knows the way a piece of crud thinks, and he seeks explanations that detail the piece of crud’s motives in a way Raymond can understand.
+Raymond knows when the subject of a topic is a piece is crud, and Raymond knows the way a piece of crud thinks, and he seeks explanations that detail the piece of crud’s motives in a way Raymond can understand.
 In Raymond’s search for what he considers total objectivity, he accidentally trips over a critical line between objectivity and subjectivity.
 He finds subjective speculation regarding the motives of the piece of crud that fit with his theories on the subject in question, and he uses them to develop theories that are mostly autobiographical.

 Police officers, working a beat, have a modus operandi (M.O.) they bring to their job: “Believe none of what you hear and half of what you see.”
 This is the ideal mindset for a law enforcement official working a beat to have.
 Is this M.O. ideal, however, for a casual consumer of news, an employee who learns information regarding their employer, or a friend listening to another friend tell a story?